viaductooor/blog/_posts/onwork/2019-04-01-#Learn English#Harry Potter II.md

 齐射，连发

-'Write home for another one,' Harry suggested, as the wand let off a **volley** of bangslike a firecracker.
+'Write home for another one,' Harry suggested, as the wand let off a **volley** of bangs like a firecracker.

 ## venomous